 Being tempted is not (yet) sin

 Before sin is a temptation (James 1:13-15).
 If you give in, the penalty is death (Romans 6:23).
 Jesus became a man and He was tempted on all sides, yet He did not sin (John 8:11).
 Jesus overcame sin as a man (John 16:33).
-Consequently, we too can overcome “sexual sin” if our mind is set on things of God (Colossians 3:2), and it begins with “repentance.”
+Consequently, you too can overcome “sexual sin” if your mind is set on things of God (Colossians 3:2), and it begins with “repentance.”